English (ENGL)

 1.0 hours lecture

-This course is designed to review and reinforce the skills necessary to be successful in ENGL 120 (Freshman Composition).
+This course is designed to review and reinforce the skills necessary to be successful in ENGL C1000 Academic Reading and Writing (formerly ENGL 120).
 Students study the elements and principles of composition through the practice of editing and revising narrative, expository, and argumentative essays.
 Students are also introduced to effective reading skills and strategies necessary for the analysis of college level material.
 Pass/No Pass only.
 Non-degree applicable.

 ENGL-030